 Hagia Sophia is one of the most important structures in history.
-Built by Byzantine Emperor in 537, it served for 900 years as a church and 500 years as a mosque.
+Built by Byzantine Emperor Justinian I in 537, it served for 900 years as a church and 500 years as a mosque.

-Both Byzantine Emperors and Ottoman Sultans showed the utmost attention to it.
+Both Byzantine Emperors and Ottoman Sultans showed the utmost attention to the building.
 As a matter of fact, Hagia Sophia was the most important church of the capital Constantinople during Byzantine period.
-It was a protocol mosque cared extensively by the sultans.
+Nothing changed after the fall of Constantinople to the Turks, Hagia Sophia became the head of the mosques and cared extensively by the sultans.

 Hagia Sophia mosaics were commissioned by different Byzantine Emperors during the 9th and 13th Centuries.
 Ottomans additions date back to 15th and 19th Centuries.

 Today’s Hagia Sophia has been serving as a museum for 85 years.
-Thanks to this fact, it is possible to see traces of both Abrahamic religions at the same time.
-Just like La Mezquita Church in Cordoba in Spain, Hagia Sophia carries the traces of both cultures.
+Thanks to this fact, it is possible to see traces of both Christianity and Islam at the same time.
+Just like La Mezquita Church of Cordoba in Spain, Hagia Sophia carries the traces of both cultures and traditions.

-Mosaics were not destroyed by Ottomans but covered when the city was occupied by them.
+Mosaics were not destroyed by Ottomans but covered when the city was occupied by Muslim Turks.
 Therefore, when Hagia Sophia was converted into a museum, they were uncovered so that visitors would enjoy them.

 In this article, we will analyse the most important mosaics of Hagia Sophia.

 Mosaic Of Emperor Leon VI Of Byzantine Empire